ZzmmdzZ/tcs3200_Matinfarid_MRA1400/README.md

 # tcs3200_Matinfarid_MRA1400
-We are here to speech about tcs3200 sensor and learn about how it work
+We are here to talk about the tcs3200 sensor and learn about how it works in our method to use tcs3200 to detect colors you don't need any special library for step 1: just run Arduino ... step 2:run the code and change the pin if you're pin is different to connect to (define) ... step 3:when you see the output of sensor and code you have to think about how ? and search in google and i have spechial opinion for you read datashit to undrastand beeter this sensor and how it work (my spechial opinion https://lastminuteengineers.com/tcs230-tcs3200-color-sensor-arduino-tutorial/)